Key Points Worth Considering when Exploring the Switch to Fines Free:

 Consistent & Timely Recovery – Regardless of how minimal a line item fine revenue is, the need to maintain a quality material collection remains.
 It is important long overdue materials are returned and returned in a timely manner.
 Many library power users appreciate Unique’s help to recover items they have placed on hold for a faster pick up!
 As a third party with services designed specifically for libraries, Unique garners better, faster material recovery without doing harm to their relationship with the library.

 Number of Outstanding Accounts – The number of outstanding accounts remains about the same, except for an initial dip during the months immediately after the change.
-For many libraries, after 6 months to a year the number of outstanding accounts levels off and to returns to the previous number of outstanding accounts prior to the change to fines free.
+For many libraries, after 6 months to a year the number of outstanding accounts levels off and returns to the previous number of outstanding accounts prior to the change to fines free.

 Average Balance Owed May Increase – Patrons tend to think less about the number of materials they check out when there are no fines.
 As a result, the number of outstanding accounts can remain the same while the average account balance increases.
 One library, for example, saw average monthly amounts owed to the library increase by over 100%.